-Using Durable Objects · Cloudflare Workers docs
+Using Durable Objects

 Test your Durable Objects project

-At this point, we're done!
 If you copy the

 DurableObjectExample and fetch handler code from above into a generated Wrangler project, publish it using a

---new-class migration, and make a request to it, you'll see that your request was stored in a Durable Object:
+--new-class migration, and make a request to it, you will notice that your request was stored in a Durable Object:

-As you write Durable Objects, you can find more helpful details in the Durable Objects runtime API documentation.
+As you write Durable Objects, find more helpful details in the Durable Objects runtime API documentation .

 Limits

-See the Durable Objects section of the Limits page for current relevant usage limits.
+Refer to the Durable Objects section of the Limits page for relevant usage limits.

 Limitations